The Fountain: Casting

 Aronofsky saw Hugh Jackman perform as Peter Allen in the Broadway musical The Boy from Oz and was impressed with his performance.
 The director met with Jackman, who sought "a role that could show a lot of dimension," and cast him into the lead role in The Fountain.
 Jackman starred previously as the muscular character Wolverine in the X-Men films, so for The Fountain, he exercised to adopt a slimmer figure.
-Jackman practiced t'ai chi for seven months to demonstrate it in a 30-second scene.
+Jackman practiced tai chi for seven months to demonstrate it in a 30-second scene.
 He also practiced yoga for over a year to achieve the lotus position for scenes set in space.
 For these scenes when he is seen in the position in mid-air, he was immersed in a swimming pool and harnessed to a rig that rotated him 360 degrees so his clothes floated freely about him.

 Jackman also watched a woman undergo brain tumor surgery and was shaken to see the woman have similar blond hair to his wife: "All I could think of was my wife on that table.
 As much as I'd read the script and theorized and practiced philosophy, I knew in that moment that I was so not ready for death."
 For his various characters, the actor assumed a different posture for each persona.
 As the conquistador, Jackman was upright and forward-leaning to evoke an unstoppable nature.
 As the scientist, the actor hunched over with a dedicated focus on his character's work, being weighed down by the "world on his shoulders."
 As the space traveler, Jackman practiced the state of zen but also exhibited a continued persistence in his endeavor.

 Jackman suggested that Aronofsky cast Rachel Weisz as his character's wife.
 The director, who was in a relationship with the actress, had originally hesitated to show the studio signs of favoritism in casting Weisz.
 With Jackman's earnest recommendation, the actress was cast as Izzi/Isabel.
 For her role, Weisz read books and first-person accounts about people who had terminal illnesses.
 The actress also visited hospitals to see young people who were dying and under hospice care.
 "There were a few days where I was in the headspace where I could say: 'I could go now'," said Weisz.

 The Fountain also stars Ellen Burstyn as Dr. Lillian Guzetti, Tom's superior, and Mark Margolis as Father Avila, who accompanies Tomás the conquistador.
 Burstyn and Margolis appeared in Aronofsky's Requiem for a Dream, and the director wrote into the script roles for both of them.
 Sean Patrick Thomas, Donna Murphy, and Ethan Suplee were cast as assistants to Tom's lab work.
 Cliff Curtis was cast as Captain Ariel, a fellow conquistador, and Stephen McHattie was cast as Grand Inquisitor Silecio, a religious fanatic who threatens the Spanish queen.
 Seventy extras were cast as Maya warriors, including twenty who had actual Guatemala Mayan backgrounds.
 One of the twenty, a real-life spiritual leader, was cast as the Maya spiritual leader in the film.